chsoo92/cctv-eyetracking-analysis/README.md

 The goals of this data analysis:
 > 1. Explore which frames of the videos are similarly represented in the deep layer, across different categories and groups.
 2. Explore how different frame groupings influence intergroup/category similarity.
+3. How and where expert and novice data are different from one another

 # Data